seven1m/onebody/README.md

 Now visit the site running in development mode at http://localhost:3000.

+### Worker Process

-Note: In order to run the people and groups exports, you need to run a worker process.
+In order to run the people and groups exports, you need to run a worker to process background jobs.

 ```
- script/worker -e <environment_name>
+script/worker -e development
 ```

 You can set this up to run via cron or, alternatively, run the above with the -c switch keep checking for and running new jobs.

 ```
- script/worker -e <environment_name> -c
+script/worker -e development -c
 ```

 ## Tests